The Neural Moving Average Model for Scalable Variational Inference of State Space Models: Conclusion

 \section{Conclusion}

-We have presented a variational inference method for state space models based on local inverse autoregressive flows.
-These are designed to model complex dependence in the conditional posterior $p(x | \theta, y)$ and be scalable to long time series.
-In particular, they allow a mini-batch inference method so that each training iteration has $O(1)$ cost.
-We demonstrate that our method works well on three applications, with challenges including: an unobserved state component, sparse observation times, and a large number of observations.
+We present a variational inference method for state space models based on a neural moving average model.
+This is designed to model complex dependence in the conditional posterior $p(x | \theta, y)$ and be scalable to long time series.
+In particular, they allow mini-batch inference where each training iteration has $O(1)$ cost.
+We show that our method works well in several applications with challenging features including: an unobserved state component, sparse observation times, and a large number of observations.
+Further applications can be found in \citet{Ward:2019}.

-Future work could investigate changing several aspects of the flow: alternating our affine transformations with order reversing permutations; using recently proposed variations such as \cite{Durkan:2019}; allowing some long-range dependence using a multi-scale architecture.
+Future work could investigate changing several aspects of the flow: alternating affine transformations with order reversing permutations; allowing some long-range dependence using a multi-scale architecture; incorporating recently proposed ideas from the literature \citep{Durkan:2019}.